bioCKO/Exo70/README.md

 * Perform yeast 2-hybrid assays that demonstrate the ability to bind exocyst components, similar to the origin.
 * Show similar localization patterns of the origin and integrated *Exo70F*.

----

-**Question:** Is the toplogy of all phylogenetic trees of orthologous Exo70 gene families identical to the species tree?

----

 **Question:** Does the *Brachypodium distachyon* homolog of RGH2-Exo70 have allelic variation for integration other than a lectin domain?

 **Question:** Is their an *Mla* haplotype that has alternate haplotypes of RGH2 integrated domains other than Exo70?

----

 **Hypothesis:** The *Exo70F* gene family is under strong diversifying selection.
 The rationale is that several members of the *Exo70F* gene family are the target of effectors.